Evolix/shellpki/README.md

     -p, --password              prompt the user for a password to set on the client key --password-file         if provided with a path to a readable file, the first line is read and set as password on the client key
-        --days                  specify how many days the certificate should be valid --end-date              specify until which date the certificate should be valid, in YYYY/MM/DD hh:mm:ss format --non-interactive       do not prompt the user, and exit if an error occurs --replace-existing      if the certificate already exists, revoke it before creating a new one
+        --days                  specify how many days the certificate should be valid --end-date              specify until which date the certificate should be valid, in YYYY/MM/DD hh:mm:ss format, UTC +0
+        --non-interactive       do not prompt the user, and exit if an error occurs --replace-existing      if the certificate already exists, revoke it before creating a new one
 ~~~